ELITEv5/SunPLS/Documents/security.md

 SunPLS is designed as a **minimal autonomous financial system**.
 Security is achieved through deterministic rules, overcollateralization, and permissionless enforcement rather than administrative control.

-The protocol’s safety relies on a combination of:
+The protocol's safety relies on a combination of:

 - economic incentives
 - strict invariants